richardhopton/smartbed-mqtt/README.md

 ## Current features include:

+- Buttons to trigger the presets
+- Buttons to program the presets
-- Button to toggle under bed lights
+- Button & switch for under bed lights
 - Sensor to read the bed angle

 ## Notes